kohxuan/FlavorsOfMalaysia_WordPressFoodPromotionWebsite/README.md

 4.  **🔗 Connect WordPress to the Database**
     -   Navigate to the website files folder: `C:/xampp/htdocs/myblog`.
     -   Find the file named **`wp-config.php`** and open it in a text editor.
-    -   Update the following lines to match your local database settings (for a default XAMPP setup, the user is `root` with no password):
+    -   Update the following lines to match the local database settings (for a default XAMPP setup, the user is `root` with no password):
         ```php
         /** The name of the database for WordPress */
         define( 'DB_NAME', 'myblogdb' );